Before talking about tasting, we have to go over basic understanding of pu erh tea notes. Notes of pu erh tea are mainly from three different sources;

 As for the adjustment of the bitter taste of Pu'er tea, it is usually controlled by brewing time to make appropriate taste depending on the acceptance of bitterness to each person.
 Therefore, when choosing a Pu’er tea, try if the bitter and astringent taste can be subsided and transformed to sweet and pleasant, and taste how it changes after your tongue.

-In fact, bitterness and astringency were originally the unique taste of tea.
-This unique and varied taste is the charm of Pu’erh tea.
+In fact, bitterness and astringency is the essentially exclusive taste of tea, yet, this unique and dramatic taste is the charm of Pu’erh tea.